steffen-gronmo/golden-path/backend/README.md

 ## 🏃‍♂️ Getting Started

 Begin with defining a name for your service/application by updating the [AppName](./API/API.Adapters/AssemblyInfo.cs) constant.
-Additionally, update all namespaces projectwide (there are arch unit tests which enforce this guideline): Search and replace `ExampleBackend` with your new defined app name throughout the whole project.
+Additionally, update all namespaces projectwide (there are arch unit tests which enforce this guideline): Search and replace `GoldenPathBackend` with your new defined app name throughout the whole project.

 How you start implementing your application is up to you.
 Many start by defining the application's business logic in the [Domain Logic](./Domain/Domain.Logic/) folder.
 But it may also be a good start to define your entry points / REST API first.
 Follow the hexagonal architecture principles by placing your code in the correct, provided layers.
 You can use the show case application as a guideline to see how things are connected.